Troubleshoot data access errors

 Use the subscription ID and resource group of the server, not of the workspace.
 If the datastore is cross subscription or cross resource group server, these will differ.

 - The server under the subscription and resource group couldn't be found.
-Check that the subscription ID and resource group defined in the datastore match those of the server, and update the values if necessary.
+Check that the subscription ID and resource group defined in the datastore match the corresponding values of the server, and update the datastore values if necessary.

 - ScriptExecution.DatabaseConnection.Authentication.AzureIdentityAccessTokenResolution.FirewallSettingsResolutionFailure

 - The identity doesn't have permission to read the target server firewall settings.
-Contact your data admin for the workspace MSI Reader role.
+Contact your data admin to obtain the MSI Reader role permission to the workspace MSI.

 ScriptExecution.DatabaseQuery